mthuurne/retroasm/docs/instruction-set.rst

 When multiple entries match the same encoding, the later entry fully replaces the earlier entry.
 In mode ``reg16af`` in the example above, not only does the encoding ``%11`` map to the mnemonic ``af``\ , but the mnemonic ``sp`` does not occur at all in mode ``reg16af``.

+When there is more than one way of encoding the same instruction, the assembler will use the following priorities:

+- shorter encodings are always picked over longer ones
+- later entries in mode tables are picked over earlier entries
+- if there is still a tie, the lowest possible encoding is picked

 In the encoding, mnemonic and semantics field, the placeholder represents that same field in the matched entry from the included mode.
 For example, the ``R`` in the encoding field represents the encoding of the matched entry, while the ``R`` in the mnemonic field represents the mnemonic of the matched entry.

 Placeholders can be used in expressions, for example to define the Z80 flag tests: